quang13542/Production_Crops_Livestock/README.md

 ```
 Remember that the release of PySpark and Apache Spark is the same.
 You can download the release of Apache Spark 3.4 or you can change the release of PySpark to the release of Apache Spark.

 * Download Apache Hadoop in [here](https://hadoop.apache.org/releases.html) and install it in local machine.
+The version of Hadoop in this project is 3.3.6.

 The versions of Hadoop and Apache Spark do not conflict.